Our new ebook is out! Get a free copy of the Marketing Encyclopedia. Download Now

 • Potential changes in project scope or deadlines.
 Have you determined exactly what is not required as well as what is?

-• The budget.
-Do you have the capacity to fulfil the brief to a high standard with the budget you have?
+• The budget — do you have the resources to meet the brief to a high standard?

 Communicate your framework